 This course provides the knowledge, theory, and some practical applications of physical education within the Elementary school setting.
 Students will learn about the various components of an elementary physical education program and will learn how to develop a year-long elementary physical education curriculum.
 Students will learn games and activities appropriate to the developmental level of elementary children, health promotion concepts, teaching methodology, evaluation techniques, and the importance of physical education as an integral part of general education.
-Prerequisite: HPE 109 and admission to the Department of Education: Health, Physical, and Teacher.
+Prerequisite: HPE 109 and junior/senior standing.
 Each semester.